fbpx

 When you add up all the work you do for a company, which saves them from hiring other employees to do the same tasks, you might be surprised not only by how much money you’re helping your company make but also by how much money you’re helping them save.
 This is all valuable information when it comes to promotions.

-How To Get Hired After A Layoff Or Unemployment
+How To Get Hired After A Layoff or Unemployment

 The best advice Rick has to give for those who have been laid off or unemployed and are trying to find a job is: aggressively and actively seek employment, be resilient and network.